 Meanwhile his assistant, often his daughter 'Princess Almina', would set up a miniature castle within spurting distance.
 Ali would then set the structure on fire by spitting kerosene on it repeatedly and then follow it up with water to smother it.

 Effortless though it seemed, it took almost 20 years for the present day magician David Blaine to master it and perform it live in front of spectators.

-Needless to say, fame brings forth its critics too and the next generation of magicians, Harry Houdini in particular, was critical to the point of labeling the act as being totally repulsive.
+Needless to say, fame brought forth its critics too and the next generation of magicians, Harry Houdini in particular, was critical to the point of labelling the act as being totally repulsive.

 Whether these were true is something that remains to be validated but it certainly put a stop to this act for many decades to come.

-Hadji Ali passed away fairly early at 45 years of age and although many doctors and gastro-physicians had been interested in closely examining his abdomen, none finally took up the task.
+Hadji Ali passed away at the fairly young age of 45, and although many doctors and gastro-physicians had been interested in closely examining his abdomen, none finally took up the task.

 Click below to see contributions from other visitors to this page...